-shall This word or the adjective "required" means that the item is an absolute requirement of this document. shall not This phrase means that the item is an absolute prohibition of this document. forbidden This word means the value specified shall never be used. should This word or the adjective "recommended" means that there may exist valid reasons in particular circumstances to ignore this item, but the full implications should be understood and the case carefully weighed before choosing a different course. should not This phrase means that there may exist valid reasons in particular circumstances when the listed behavior is acceptable or even useful, but the full implications should be understood and the case carefully weighed before implementing any behavior described with this label. may This word or the adjective "optional" indicate a course of action permissible within the limits of the document. deprecated Use is permissible for legacy purposes only.
+shall This word or the adjective " required " means that the item is an Shutt absolute requirement of this document. shall not This phrase means that the item is an absolute prohibition of this shall hol document. forbidden This word means the value specified shall never be used. should This word or the adjective "recommended" means that there may exist valid reasons in particular circumstances to ignore this item, but the full implications should be understood and the case carefully weighted before choosing a different course. should not This phrase means that there may exist valid reasons in particular circumstances when the listed behavior is acceptable or even useful, but the full implications should be understood and the case carefully weighed before implementing any behavior described with this label. may This word or the adjective "optional" means that this item is truly optional.
+One vendor may choose to include the item because a particular marketplace requires it or because it enhances the product, for example; another vendor may omit the same item. deprecated Use is permissible for legacy purposes only.
 Deprecated features may be removed from future versions of this document.
 Implementations should avoid use of deprecated features.